The Perfect Bali Itinerary for 10 Days- Travel Guide for your First Time in 2025

 When to Visit

-Since Bali is in Southeast-Asia, the weather extremely tropical and have just two seasons wet and dry.
+Since Bali is in Southeast Asia, the weather is extremely tropical and has just two seasons wet and dry.
 July, August and December are classed as the peak season in Bali.
 Dec-March is the wet season.
 My favourite would be anytime. ?
-During the wet season, the prices are down but the rubbish on the beaches rise!
+During the wet season, the prices are down but the rubbish on the beaches rises!

 What to Pack